Medical Certification Requirements for Montana Commercial Driver License Holders

 Commercial drivers must maintain a valid Medical Examiner’s Certificate (MEC) on their Montana driving record.
 If you don’t maintain a current MEC with the Motor Vehicle Division, your commercial driver license will be downgraded to a noncommercial license.

 You must provide a copy of your new MEC to the Montana Motor Vehicle Division prior to the expiration of your current certificate.
-You may do this by mailing or faxing a legible copy of your MEC to the Montana Motor Vehicle Division.
+Do not count on your medical provider or employer to submit your MEC.
+Please mail or fax a legible copy of your MEC to the Montana Motor Vehicle Division.

 Motor Vehicle Division